American structural engineer

 According to Wikipedia,

 Joseph Baermann Strauss was an American structural engineer who revolutionized the design of bascule bridges.
 He was the chief engineer of the Golden Gate Bridge, a suspension bridge.
 Life, beginnings and death He was born in Cincinnati, Ohio, to an artistic family of German-Jewish ancestry.
-His father, Raphael Strauss, was a writer and painter and his mother was a pianist.
+His mother was a pianist, and his father, Raphael Strauss, was a writer and painter.
 He graduated from the University of Cincinnati in 1892 with a degree in civil engineering.
 He served as both class poet and president, and was a brother of the Sigma Alpha Epsilon fraternity.

 Joseph Strauss is affiliated with the following schools: